NVIDIA/jetson-rdma-picoevb/README.md

 * Mini-PCIe to M.2 2230 adapter board.
 This may be available from Amazon as ASIN B07D4FCD1K, product name "HLT M.2 (NGFF) to mPCIe (PCIe+USB) Adapter".

+The following adapter may be used to connect the PicoEVB board to Drive AGX Xavier's M.2 key M connector:

+* M.2 KEY-M interface to M.2 KEY A-E or KEY E interface adapter.
+This may be available from AliExpress with product name as "M.2 Wifi Adapter M.2 M Key to A+E Key Slot Wifi Bluetooth Network Card NGFF NVMe PCI express SSD Port to E key Slot Wifi Adapter".

-The set of available adapters and vendors on Amazon is very variable over time.
+The set of available adapters and vendors is very variable over time.
 Some searching may be required to locate suitable adapters, from either Amazon or alternative websites.

 ### HiTech Global HTG-K800